SsalHub/KeyboardInputViewer/README.md

-# Keys Per Second for LostSaga
+# Keyboard Input Viewer

-KeysPerSecond for Lostsaga is a program that counts how many times certain keys are pressed.
-And shows what the average, maximum and current number of keys pressed per second is and image of LostSaga heroes.
+KeyboardInputViewer is a program that displays keyboard input on your screen.
+It also shows what the average, maximum and current number of keys pressed per second is and images on 'images' forder.
 The program can also show a nice graph of the key presses over time.
 Almost all aspects of the program are also fully customizable.
 This program modified KeysPerSecond : [Original](https://github.com/RoanH/KeysPerSecond)

 [Jump directly to downloads](#downloads)

 # Introduction
-Originally I wanted to make a keyboard input viewer like KeysPerSecond for LostSaga.
-So I modified RoanH's KPS.
+Originally I wanted to make a keyboard input viewer like KeysPerSecond.
+So I modified RoanH's KeysPerSecond.

 The program when active looks like this:
 ![Interface](https://user-images.githubusercontent.com/53378637/128698767-a8a2ff04-463b-4c6a-8d38-fcc47f95224f.jpg)